RuleBasedIntegration/RuleBasedIntegration.github.io/downloadRubi.md

   "https://github.com/RuleBasedIntegration/Rubi/releases/download/4.16.0.4/Rubi-4.16.0.4.paclet"
 ]
 ```
-to download the Rubi 4.16.0.4 paclet directly from the online repository on GitHub, and
+to download the current Rubi paclet directly from the online repository on GitHub, and
 then install it on your computer as a Mathematica package named Rubi.

 If a Rubi package has already been installed on your computer, use the command